castorgit/RL_course/README.md

 021 : Q-Learning                    \
 030 : DQN - Deep Q-Network          \
 031 : DDQN - Double Deep Q-Network  \
+032 : D3QN - Duelling Q-Networks    \
+033 : Prioritized Experience Replay \
+035 : PPO Policy Gradient           \
 040 : Actor Critic                  \
 ...                                 \
-100 : Torch Neural Network example
+100 : Torch/ KERAS Neural Network examples

 All Notebooks can be used under a MIT License, if not stated differently in the code.
 Some examples may be inspired in open sourced material.